 They say the only constant is change, and this is certainly true of business leadership.
 Any organization can count on changes in personnel in key roles at some point, whether due to retirement, natural career progression, or a variety of other reasons.
-A sudden vacancy in a critical operational role can not only leave an organization scrambling to fill in, it may leave a significant gap in knowledge and experience that takes time to rebuild.
+A sudden vacancy in a critical operational role cannot only leave an organization scrambling to fill in, but it may also leave a significant gap in knowledge and experience that takes time to rebuild.

 Getting A Succession Plan Started

 Succession planning is a process to identify the next generation of leaders in your organization who have the potential to fill key roles when the current personnel move on.
 This provides your company with a roadmap to ensure continuity of your operations when changes occur.
 And it allows time to develop the future leaders’ knowledge and skills, so they are prepared when the time comes to step into their new roles.